AirPods are connected but no sound? Try these fixes

 Disable Absolute Volume in the Android’s Developer Options

-3. Forget Airpods in the device’s Bluetooth settings (discussed earlier).
+3. Forget the AirPods in your Bluetooth settings (as described earlier).

 8. Change the Audio Settings of the TV (TV Only)

-1. Launch the Samsung TV Settings and go to Sound > Expert Settings > Digital Output Audio Format.
+1. Open Settings > Sound > Expert Settings > Digital Output Audio Format.

 Change Audio Format of the Samsung TV to PCM